guyuxuan9/RISCV-CPU/PersonalStatement/Shinde.md

 https://github.com/EIE2-IAC-Labs/iac-riscv-cw-15/commit/356375cc602ccd77171f834eae33d28b44617b6a

-For the **pipelined CPU**, I implemented the registers and control units individual components.
-During the process, I carried out test cases to ensure that hazards are eliminated.
-This happened before the reference program is released, and I believe that this is a good way to check if the pipelined cpu functions as expected.
+For the **pipelined CPU**, I implemented the registers and control units' individual components.
+During the process, I carried out test cases to ensure that hazards were eliminated.
+This happened before the reference program was released, and I believe this is a good way to check if the pipelined CPU functions as expected.

 Through testing and reading the pipeline lecture slides, I realised that adding at least 2 NOPs are required between instructions that contributed to hazards.
-Instructions such as addi, requires 2 NOPs after it, if the destination register is used in the instruction right after it.
+Instructions such as addi, require 2 NOPs after it, if the destination register is used in the instruction right after it.
 Besides, instructions such as jal and jalr, requires 1 NOP after it, whereas instructions such as beq requires 2 NOPs after it.

 Register files:
 https://github.com/EIE2-IAC-Labs/iac-riscv-cw-15/commit/3cd7727f6d2f49801fc1f469ce51e5b0a380b92c